-Educate! invests considerably in building tools that go beyond tracking participation to measuring impact.
-It dedicates 12 to 13 percent of its budget toward monitoring and evaluation.
-This includes tracking 20 performance indicators on a weekly and trimesterly basis through SMS messaging and smartphones.
-Educate! built its own tool to measure leadership, creativity, selfefficacy, and savings behavior, since it could not find any existing tools to measure these "soft" skills appropriate for the sub-Saharan African context.
-This instrument is called the Secondary Skills Assessment Tool and is open source for other organizations to use.
-It is continuously refined based on adjustments made to the program.
-Data are collected in real time, allowing Educate! to monitor performance and make any necessary changes across all schools.
-This rapid program monitoring helps to maintain quality control, as Educate! continues to expand.
+Educate! invests considerably in building its teacher tablets in schools.
+Bridge is then able to very quickly, efficiently, and tools that go beyond tracking participation effectively roll out any changes across to measuring impact.
+It dedicates 12 to 13 its more than 450 schools, as it controls percent of its budget toward monitoring and evaluation.
+This includes tracking 20 the entire supply chain-from school construction to curriculum design to performance indicators on a weekly and teachertraining.
+Room to Read, meanwhile, trimesterly basis through SMS messaging uses data to evolve and improve its and smartphones.
+Educate! built its own programs, as it considers transparency tool to measure leadership, creativity, selfcentral to its success.
+When findings efficacy, and savings behavior, since it could showed that the national curriculum in not find any existing tools to measure these Vietnam was already achieving strong "soft" skills appropriate for the sub-Saharan African context.
+This instrument is called outcomes in foundational reading skills the Secondary Skills Assessment Tool and is among students, Room to Read decided to focus its Literacy Program resources open source for other organizations to use.
+It on growing its network of learning is continuously refined based on adjustments environments and publishing quality made to the program.
+Data are collected in real time, allowing Educate! to monitor reading materials.
+It was therefore able to save financial and human resources in performance and make any necessary changes across all schools.
+This rapid this area and divert them into other more pressing work in Vietnam and elsewhere program monitoring helps to maintain quality in the Room to Read network. control, as Educate! continues to expand.